Plant Soil Environ., 2012, 58(5):230-235 | DOI: 10.17221/749/2011-PSE

 ACS AIP APA ASA Harvard Chicago Chicago Notes IEEE ISO690 MLA NLM Turabian Vancouver

 Manoj-Kumar, Swarup A, Patra AK, Chandrakala JU, Manjaiah KM.
 Effect of elevated CO2 and temperature on phosphorus efficiency of wheat grown in an Inceptisol of subtropical India.
-Plant Soil Environ.
+Plant, Soil and Environment.
 2012;58(5):230-235. doi: 10.17221/749/2011-PSE.

 Download citation